You want to clear the clutter all over your house. You might be thinking of a clean and organized home for a long time.

 Only keep one or two credit cards in your wallet that give you the opportunity of getting points to earn rewards.
 Leave other credit cards at home.

 Don’t carry too many coins.
 I personally keep coins in a separate pouch with a little amount of cash like $5 and $10 banknotes.
-Every time when I buy coffee or those little things, I take out my coin pouch to pay.
+Every time I buy coffee or those little things, I take out my coin pouch to pay.

 15. Declutter toys